 You will also find it difficult to secure a buy-to-let mortgage if you're too old.
 Most lenders set upper age limits, usually at 70 or 75 years old.
 However, this doesn't mean that a 65-year-old can easily walk into a mortgage provider and take out a buy-to-let mortgage.
 The upper age limit refers to the age you will be at the end of your mortgage term.
 As most mortgages last for 25 years, you would normally need to be 45 years old or younger to be confident of securing a loan.
 Not all lenders have upper age limits however, and some can be as high as 90 years old.

 What happens at the end of the mortgage?

 Once your interest-only mortgage deal ends, you will still be expected to pay off the cost of the property at the time you bought it.
 Most people do this by selling the property.
 This is where most landlords make their profit, although it is not always so simple.
 If house prices have fallen since you purchased the property, and the current value of the home is lower than when you bought it, you will make a loss.
 You will be expected to cover the remainder with your own money.

 How to find the best deal

-With so many different mortgage providers and types of buy-to-let mortgages available, sifting through them to find the best deal can be an arduous task.
-Use an online comparison tool to help you find the right offer quickly.
+With so many different mortgage providers and types of buy-to-let mortgages available, sifting through them to find the best mortgage deal can be an arduous task.
+Use our online mortgage comparison tool to help you find the right offer quickly.
 Just enter a few personal details and the type of property you are searching for and in what area.
 It will do the bulk of the work for you and you can see a list of the best and cheapest mortgage options available in a matter of minutes.
-Make sure to factor in any additional costs such as taxes, insurance and letting agent fees so you don’t end up paying more than you expected.
+Make sure to factor in any additional costs such as taxes, insurance and letting agent fees so you don't end up paying more than you expected.